-In 2010 there was a consideration of Safety and Health Care in the Workplace policy, Human Rights Policy, Anti-Corruption Policy, Anti-Copyright Violation Policy and other policies that may affect all interested parties.
+In 2011 there was an announcement of Safety and Health Care in the Workplace policy, Human Rights Policy, Anti-Corruption Policy, Anti-Copyright Violation Policy and other policies that may affect all interested parties.
 These policies will draw a clear guideline and support the business operation that is moral, just, transparent and appropriate.